Cecily Jordan Farrar: Relationship to Temperance Baley

-In the Jamestown Muster of 1624-1625, the list of members of Cecily and William Farrar's household includes Temperance Baley (now spelled Bailey), who was listed as seven years old and born in Virginia.
-Temperance is listed as receiving a patent for 100 acres in 1620 when she was about two or three years of age; she is also listed having 200 acres planted in 1625.
-In addition, Samuel Jordan's 1620 patent lists her properties as adjoining his.
-Based on this evidence, a number of researchers have concluded that Temperance may be Cecily's daughter from a previous husband named Baley.
+In the Jamestown Muster of 1624-1625, the list of Cecily and William Farrar's household members includes Temperance Baley (now spelled Bailey), who was listed as seven years old and born in Virginia.
+Temperance is listed as receiving a patent for 100 acres in 1620 when she was about two or three years of age; she is also listed as having 200 acres planted in 1625.
+Samuel Jordan's 1620 patent lists her properties as adjoining his.
+Based on this evidence, several researchers have concluded that Temperance may be Cecily's daughter from a previous husband named Baley.
 However, there is no direct documentation that she is Temperance's mother or that she had a husband before marrying Samuel Jordan.
 In addition, Temperance's father has not been conclusively identified.